 OxyContin pills were once remarkably easy to abuse.
 People could simply crush the pills, reducing the contents to a fine powder that could either be inhaled or mixed with liquid and shot into the veins.
 These steps would allow all of the potency of the drug to hit the user at once, rather than trickling into the body in slow and steady steps as the manufacturers had intended.
 In 2010, the U.S. Food and Drug Administration approved a new formulation of OxyContin that would be a little more difficult to abuse, as the pills are hard to crush and they turn into sticky goo when they’re mixed with water.

 There is some evidence that this new formulation reduced the incidence of abuse.
-For example, in a study in the Journal of Pain, researchers found that OxyContin addiction levels dropped by 41 percent when the new formula was released.
-Even so, some people are still abusing OxyContin, and they may be following a predictable timeline that leads from abuse to addiction.
+Even so, some people still abuse OxyContin, and they may be following a predictable timeline that leads to addiction.

 Typical Addiction Patterns

 People who take in OxyContin for the very first time report feeling overwhelmed by the side effects.
 They may experience intense relaxation, and no pain or discomfort.
 Chemical changes inside the brain are to blame for these sensations as the active ingredients in OxyContin attaches to specific receptors in the brain and spinal cord responsible for pleasure and reward.
 This can also result in feelings of agitation and loss when sobriety returns.
 The length of time between the first hit of OxyContin and addiction varies from person to person.
 Those who snort crushed pills tend to have a more robust reaction and develop addiction more rapidly than those who take the pills orally.